 On demand proctoring

 Coordinating in-person exams across different locations, time zones, and countries poses logistical challenges for exam coordinators.
-Online proctoring tools offer the advantage of remote proctors available on demand, 24/7.
-This flexibility empowers candidates to choose a convenient exam time, irrespective of their timezone, without the need to pre-schedule – they can simply initiate their proctored exam when they are ready.
+Online proctoring tools offer remote proctors on demand, 24/7.
+This flexibility empowers candidates to choose a convenient exam time, irrespective of their timezone, without the need to pre-schedule.

 Scalability

-Let’s explore five proctoring types that organisation can embrace to suit their exam security needs.
+Let's explore five proctoring types that organisations can embrace to suit their exam security needs.

 1. Lockdown mode

-Delivering an online exam in a lockdown mode offers a robust security measure, ensuring candidates remain confined within the exam interface and preventing preventing access to external browsers, desktop applications, or additional monitors.
+Delivering an online exam in lockdown mode offers a robust security measure, ensuring candidates remain confined within the exam interface and preventing access to external browsers, desktop applications, or additional monitors.

-This feature proves invaluable in addressing concerns related to test-takers trying to Google the question for answers, or engaging in unauthorised communication, such as messaging on WhatsApp during the exam – all of which are effectively stopped.
+This feature proves invaluable in addressing concerns related to test-takers trying to Google answers, or engaging in unauthorised communication such as messaging on WhatsApp during the exam.

 Ideal for:

-- Exams that are proctored in person e.g. if you have someone walking around the exam room monitoring candidates.
+- Exams that are proctored in person, for example if you have someone walking around the exam room monitoring candidates.

-- Remote exams that need enhanced anti-cheating measures but don’t require video or screen monitoring.
+- Remote exams that need enhanced anti-cheating measures but do not require video or screen monitoring.

 - Organisations seeking a cost-effective method to deter cheating, as lockdown mode is often the cheapest proctoring option.